Beside the Mountain

 An energy ball formed by the dough in a food processor by a tablespoon, and a bowl of pumpkin balls beside it.

-1. Use a tablespoon measuring spoon to roll the dough into balls.
+1. Use a tablespoon measuring spoon to roll the dough into pumpkin energy balls.

 A bowl of brown energy balls with chocolate chips in them and a pumpkin seed on top with chocolate chips in them and cinnamon sticks beside them.